lentinj/ie-vm/README.rst

 #.
 Ensure depenencies are installed with
    ``apt-get install wget unzip qemu-system-x86 qemu-utils``
 #.
 Run ``ie-urls.sh`` to list available Windows / IE images, or go to http://modern.ie
-   and copy the "Batch File Download" URL for the Linux/VirtualBox VM for the version of IE you want.
+   and select the VM you require and "Virtualbox", and copy the .zip location in the download link.
 #.
-Run ``fetch.sh http://../IE11.Win8.1.For.LinuxVirtualBox.txt`` and wait.
+Run ``fetch.sh http://../IE11/IE11.Win7.VirtualBox.zip`` and wait.
-   The multiple wgets will fight for the screen somewhat.
 #.
 Run ``start.sh (name of image)``.
 Or omit the name if you want to run the
    most recent QCOW2 file.
 #.
 Install the virtio drivers from the CD drive.
 Change anything else you fancy